menu

 Demographics

-The overall education level of Laupahoehoe citizens is substantially higher than the typical US community, as 30.20% of adults in Laupahoehoe have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Laupahoehoe is somewhat higher than in the average US city of 21.84%: 26.28% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Laupahoehoe in 2018 was $37,702, which is middle income relative to Hawaii, and upper middle income relative to the rest of the US.
-This equates to an annual income of $150,808 for a family of four.
+The per capita income in Laupahoehoe in 2022 was $29,840, which is low income relative to Hawaii, and lower middle income relative to the rest of the US.
+This equates to an annual income of $119,360 for a family of four.
 However, Laupahoehoe contains both very wealthy and poor people as well.

 Laupahoehoe is an extremely ethnically-diverse town.
 The people who call Laupahoehoe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laupahoehoe residents report their race to be White, followed by Asian.
 Laupahoehoe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.90% of the town’s residents.
-Important ancestries of people in Laupahoehoe include Portuguese, Irish, European, Dutch, and English.
+People of Hispanic or Latino origin account for 14.67% of the town’s residents.
+Important ancestries of people in Laupahoehoe include Portuguese, European, Irish, English, and Ukrainian.

 The most common language spoken in Laupahoehoe is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Spanish and Native American languages.

 Notable & Unique Neighborhood Characteristics